matsimon/unifi-api/README.md

 ### `get_quota(self,mac) `

- Return remain upload/download quota for guest
+Return remaining upload/download quota for a guest.

 ### `authorize(self,mac,minutes=800,payload={}):

- Authorize guest.
+Authorize a guest.

  - `mac` -- the MAC address of the client`
  - `minutes` -- number of minutes
  - `payload` -- Array with limits [up=kbps,down=kbps,bytes=MB]

 ### `unauthorize(self,mac)`

- unauthorize guest
+Unauthorize a guest.

  - `mac` -- the MAC address of the client

 License
 -------